aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/SqlAlchemySupport.md

 The AWS Advanced Python Wrapper supports a variety of plugins that enhance your SQLAlchemy application with features like failover handling, IAM authentication, and more.
 Most plugins can be enabled simply by adding them to the `wrapper_plugins` parameter in your database URL.

+> [!NOTE]
+> SQLAlchemy reserves the `plugins` connection parameter for its own engine, pool, and dialect event listeners.
+> When using SQLAlchemy, enable AWS Advanced Python Wrapper plugins (such as the Aurora Initial Connection Strategy plugin) via `wrapper_plugins`.
+Otherwise, use `plugins` as usual.

 For a complete list of available plugins, see the [List of Available Plugins](./UsingThePythonWrapper.md#list-of-available-plugins) in the main driver documentation.